How To Build Generational Wealth

 Owning stocks has long been the best path to building wealth.
 About 53% of all families owned corporate stock in 2019, 31% of families in the lower half of income held stocks compared to 70% of the middle-income bracket and more than 90% in the top decile of income.

-Stocks have a better risk-return profile than many assets and keep better pace with inflation.
-Investors can buy low-cost index mutual funds or ETF’s with instant diversification in a long-term perspective.
-In recent years, it has become more accessible for beginner investors to buy stocks with zero commissions, fractional shares, and the elimination or reduction of minimal investments.
+Stocks have a better risk-return profile than many other assets and keep pace with inflation.
+Investors can buy low-cost index mutual funds or ETFs with instant diversification in a long-term perspective.
+In recent years, it has become easier for beginner investors to buy stocks with zero commissions, fractional shares, and reduced minimum investments.

-Besides purchasing stocks, an investor should build a diversified portfolio with assets including bonds, real estate, and commodities like precious metals.
-If you are looking to build wealth, we don’t encourage investors to become short-term traders to chase meme stocks, use short-selling or margin calls which can depress your returns with borrowing costs.
+Besides purchasing stocks, an investor should build a diversified portfolio that includes bonds, real estate, and commodities such as precious metals.
+If you are looking to build wealth, we don’t encourage investors to become short-term traders chasing meme stocks, use short selling, or make margin calls, as these can depress your returns due to borrowing costs.

 Building Your Own Business

-Having your own business takes hard work but can make quite a legacy for your family.
-According to the US Census Bureau, about 90% of American companies are owned or controlled by families.
+Having your own business takes hard work, but it can leave your family with a lasting legacy.
+According to the US government, about 90% of American companies are owned or controlled by families.
 More than 30% of family businesses make it into the second generation.
 Business-owning families tend to be wealthier and have higher incomes.
 That’s the good news, but the bad news is that 70% of families sell their businesses before the second generation takes over.

-The best chance you have of passing on your business to the next generation is indoctrinating them to various parts of the business at a young age to whet their appetite, not obligate them to serve the company.
+The best chance you have of passing your business on to the next generation is to indoctrinate them into various parts of the business at a young age to whet their appetite, not obligate them to serve the company.
 Give them a tiny stake in the firm and train them properly.

 If you can’t pass ownership of the business to the next generation, you can structure the business for an eventual sale with a team of advisors who can take the emotion out of the valuation.
 That value contributes to your wealth.